 “Pain and suffering” is a legal term that refers to the combination of physical and emotional trauma that results from an accident, which can be translated into non-economic damages to be pursued as part of a financial settlement for pain and suffering.

-The concept of pain and suffering generally includes the pain, inconvenience, emotional distress, and discomfort that occurs alongside an accident injury, as well as any negative impact the type of injury has on the victim’s enjoyment of life.
+The concept of pain and suffering generally includes the pain, inconvenience, emotional distress, and discomfort that occur alongside an accident injury, as well as any negative impact the type of injury has on the victim’s enjoyment of life.
 This can include any resulting inability to participate in daily living activities such as caring for their family, maintaining a household, and other things they may have previously enjoyed.

 Non-Economic vs. Economic Damages